Stop shying away from the dentist! DoNotPay offers help with dental bills!

 Asking DoNotPay for help is as easy as ABC, and most importantly, it is free of charge.
 Our app was designed to be as user-friendly as it can be, and enable you to get things done in a snap.
 DoNotPay is a type of middleman that puts you first!
 To get our assistance, all you have to do is:

-- Open DoNotPay via a web browser or by downloading the iOS app
+- Open DoNotPay via a

 - Click on Corona Relief